- Technical SEO, which is about site structure, navigation, crawlability, indexability, and page speed.

 Yet another white hat SEO tactic, albeit for older companies that have already put their content out there.

 Creating original content takes time.
-High-quality content often means that you will have to create your own images which -you guessed it- take time.
+High-quality content often means that you will have to create your own images which -you guessed it- takes time.
 Since content writers don’t have all the time in the world, and most of them aren’t graphic designers, in their articles or blog posts they include images they found elsewhere.

 Which is totally fine.
 However, proper etiquette suggests that you mention your sources.
 But proper etiquette can sometimes be far from reality.
 It’s not uncommon for writers to overlook adding the source of the image they used in their content.